SDGforskning/sdg-strings/SDG03_query_action_WoS.md

             )
             NEAR/5
               ("medicine$" OR "vaccin*" OR "drug$" OR "cures" OR "cure" OR "treatment$" OR "drug$" OR "intervention$" OR "therap*"
-              OR "outreach" OR "services" OR "support"
+              OR "outreach" OR "services" OR "support" OR "counseling" OR "counselling" )
-              )
           )
       )